 Dr. Roland Millare, a native Houstonian, serves as the Director of Shepherd’s Heart Program.
 Additionally, Roland serves as the Chair of the Theology Department at St. John XXIII College Preparatory (Katy, TX).
 He has been teaching at the school since it opened in 2004.
 He also serves as an adjunct professor of theology for permanent deacon candidates at St. Mary’s Seminary.
 He attended St. Francis De Sales K-8th grade and he graduated from St. Thomas High School in 1999.
 He received a BA in Theology from Franciscan University in Steubenville, Ohio.
 He has a MA in Theological Studies from the Notre Dame Graduate School of Christendom College (Alexandria, VA) and a Licentiate (STL) and Doctorate in Sacred Theology (STD) in Dogmatic Theology (with a specialization in Sacramental Theology) at the Liturgical Institute of the University of St. Mary of the Lake (Mundelein, IL).
 He has published various theological articles and book reviews for the Adoremus Bulletin, Logos, Antiphon, New Blackfriars, and the Heythrop Journal.
 Roland enjoys the gift of life and love with his beautiful wife Veronica and their two daughters, Gabriella and Karolina, in Sugar Land.

-Susie Lopez is a Conference Coordinator and Team Leader at the St. John Paul II Foundation where she coordinates both Converging Roads and Together in Holiness conferences.
+Susie Lopez serves as Conference Coordinator and Team Leader at the St. John Paul II Foundation where she coordinates both Converging Roads and Together in Holiness conferences, and supports the conference team as they organize conferences across the country.
 Susie earned her BS in Kinesiology from Texas A&M University.
-After graduation, she moved to Houston and worked as an Event Associate in the philanthropy and alumni relations office at Baylor College of Medicine.
-She is actively involved in the Houston chapter of Young Catholic Professionals and a parishioner of St. Michael the Archangel Catholic Church in the Galleria.
+Prior to joining the St. John Paul II Foundation in 2017, she worked at Baylor College of Medicine in the philanthropy and alumni relations office.
+She is actively involved in the Houston chapter of Young Catholic Professionals and at St. Joseph Catholic Church in Houston, where she is a parishioner.
 She is grateful and humbled to have the opportunity to use her gifts and talents to enrich the lives touched by the St. John Paul II Foundation.

 Aubrie Miller is a Conference Coordinator at the St. John Paul II Foundation.
 She graduated from Texas A&M University with a BS in Leadership and minors in Business and Communication.
 Upon graduation, she became a Sales Manager through the Executive Development Program at Macy's.
 Aubrie is the Director of Membership for Young Catholic Professionals Houston Chapter and enjoys volunteering for Habitat for Humanity.
 She is grateful to have the opportunity to work with the St. John Paul II Foundation and to make an impact on families and health care professionals in dioceses across the nation.